Ralph Wormeley Jr.: Personal life

-In 1674 Wormeley married the widow of former Virginia Attorney General and planter Col. Peter Jennings, the former Catherine Lunsford (d.
+Wormeley married twice.
+In 1674 he married his cousin (daughter of burgess Christopher Wormeley), the former Catherine Wormeley Lunsford Jenings (d.
 1685).
-She bore three daughters: Elizabeth (d.
-1730) married John Lomax; Katherine (b.
-1679) married burgess Gawin Corbin Sr. but had no children before her death; Judith (1604-1716) married burgess Mann Page of "Rosewell" plantation in Gloucester County.
-Their eldest son, Ralph Wormsley III (d.
+Her two previous husbands, Thomas Lunsford and Peter Jenings held high offices in the colony as well as land, including at Nanzattico, which Wormeley re-patented.
+She bore daughters: Elizabeth (d.
+1730; who married John Lomax) and Katherine (b.
+1679, who married burgess Gawin Corbin Sr. but had no children before her death).
+Following Catherine's death, Wormeley married Elizabeth Armistead (1667-1716) daughter of burgess John Armistead, who survived him.
+Their eldest son, Ralph Wormeley III (d.
 1713) was educated in England before returning to Virginia to inherit Rosegill, but died before having children.
 Thus, this man's estate went to his younger son John Wormeley (1689-1726), whose epitaph stated that he desired no public office.
 His son (this man's grandson) Ralph Wormeley IV would continue both the family's planter and political traditions.
+His sister Judith (1695-1716) married burgess Mann Page of "Rosewell" plantation in Gloucester County and Letitia (1692-1770) never married.